patrickfatrick/gregorian/README.md

 - and more!

 ##What doesn't it do?
-This does not manipulate dates.
-Meaning you can't use it to add or substract time to an existing date object, for now anyway.
-You can add milliseconds manually to any parsed date object as you normally would.
-This also does not accept native language input.
+This does not accept native language input.
 For instance `gregorian.reform('next Tuesday')` will return a TypeError.
 It accepts anything Javascript natively accepts when creating a date object. `gregorian.reform('April 11, 1988 00:00 UTC')` is valid as is `gregorian.reform('04/11/1988')`.

+This does not deal with localization.
+The library is currently in English.

+Currently this does not convert to a 24-hour clock.
+This will be implemented soon, however.

 ##Install
 - `npm install gregorian --save`